judka-uriel/uriel-book/uriel_en.md

-Therefore the emancipation of women and [feminism](https://en.wikipedia.org/wiki/Feminism) are also part of the messianic process, when women emerge from subjugation to men: from slavery to freedom.
+Therefore the emancipation of women and [feminism](https://en.wikipedia.org/wiki/Feminism) are also part of the Messianic process, when women emerge from subjugation to men: from slavery to freedom.

 And in general, all people receive freedom — hierarchies of power must no longer